KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

   * 	These are the data attributes that are combined to create a category or data set. i.e.  first and last name of PII Principal, = Name.
 PI Attributed can further be defined by permission, i.e. restricted access, read only, do not share, do not track, etc.

   * **Sensitive Data Y/N**
-    This is a yes/no question:  can be used for MVCR lite conformance  for non-explicit consent only - which mean its not used for compliance, in this context the "other" field is used to specify sensitivity.
+    This is a yes/no question:  can be used for MVCR but for non-explicit consent only - which mean its not used for explicit or compliant MVCR's, in this context the "other" field is used to specify sensitivity.

     #### 3rd Party Sharing Example